suruleredotdev/suruleredotdev.github.io/_posts/2020-08-16-naira-stablecoins.md

   </div>
 </div>

-The next hurdle for this technology is marketing to consumers.
+The final hurdle for this technology is marketing to consumers.
 There’s two main routes for this: marketing based on the benefits of the platform (i.e. cryptographically-secure, transparent), or marketing the benefits of the product itself.
 The former route generally helps with increasing public confidence in all the products built on the platform, but it’s likely to only appeal to people who value the technical aspects.
 The latter route of marketing depends on the uniqueness of the product, and will probably involve pitting the product directly against its competitors in the Fiat world.
 “XX on the blockchain” hasn’t always been a winning strategy, so startups with such propositions will have to be very aggressive about finding product-market fit.

+In this regards as well, blockchain products could do a better job at helping customers participate on the blockchain network itself.
+Blockchains also support miners and other address holders (i.e. regular users) having the ability to vote for modifications to how the Blockchain works, this is known as on-chain governance.
+It would be interesting to see services that allow users to participate in these new financial network through more than just buying and selling tokens.

 ## Conclusion

 Stablecoins could be one-step in restoring the public’s trust in Nigeria’s financial system.
 It’s the best of both worlds because it combines the relative stability of fiat currencies with the security of cryptocurrencies.
 The verdict is still out there on whether stable coins tied to the Naira would be successful but it is promising.
 With early competition between ABCD and NGNT leading to attractive interest rates that benefit the people.
 One should also be cautious of increased regulation by corrupt politicians as well as price wars that might render the value of the stablecoins lower than that of the Fiat-Currencies.
 Would it be better to tie the value of a stablecoin to that of the Naira as well as a well trusted commodity such as Gold?